 - Strathclyde Partnership for Transport (SPT) - Cheapest of all is the 10 week zone card for unlimited travel by rail, subway, most buses and some ferries in Strathclyde.

 - Citylink - Best for students travelling from outside the Strathclyde area, for example Stirling, Falkirk and Perth.
-Check the Citylink website for current discount offers and savings.
+Check the Citylink website for current offers.

-- ScotRail - A rail card is available to all students.
-This gets 1/3 off all rail travel nationwide.
+- ScotRail - A rail card will grant holders 1/3 off all rail travel nationwide (after 10am).
 To apply go to the rail card website.

 - First Bus - They offer options for students.
-Check the First Bus website to see which offer best suits your travel needs.
-Check for any student fares.
+These change regularly so check the First Bus website for up to date pricing.

 Driving your car

 If you planning on driving to university, remember this can be expensive and you will need to take into account not only the parking, but also the fuel costs , road tax, insurance and if any unexpected repairs pop up!
-Parking in the city centre can be expensive, check out the car parks close by and if you are driving, think about car sharing!
+Parking in the city centre can be expensive (you'll have to either pay at the machine by the roadside or use the RingGo App, check out the car parks close and if you are driving, think about car sharing!

 SAAS funded students

-There is a contribution element of £350 towards travel costs included in your Student Loan.
+There is a contribution element towards travel costs included in your Student Loan.

 Nursing, Paramedic and Allied Health students can apply for help towards placement travel if eligible.
 See SAAS for more information.